Skip to content

 Employee exfiltrating data from their company laptop.

-In this piece, we’ll define data exfiltration, share examples of it in practice, and explain how to detect and prevent it.
+In this article, we will define data exfiltration, share real-world examples, and explain how to detect and prevent it effectively.

 Data exfiltration is the unauthorized removal or movement of any data from a device or network.
 Also known as data exportation, data leakage, or data extrusion, data exfiltration can lead to data loss and cause immense damage to an organization’s reputation and revenue.